 The MechBoard64 is a brand new mechanical keyboard for the Commodore 64.
-It is made from Gateron microswitches, a black PCB and a rigid black anodized aluminum bracket.
+It is made from Gateron microswitches, a black PCB and a rigid black powder coated aluminum bracket.
 The keyboard supports all versions of the Commodore 64 including the newly produced motherboards (C64 Reloaded & Ultimate64).
 A detailed description of the MechBoard64 along with heaps of images can be found here (link).

 The keyboards are made in batches based on demand and the price is 155 Euros + 16 Euros for tracked shipping worldwide.
 The name, size and status of the current batch can be found here: